If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 For those of you looking for a sleek touchscreen with HD resolution, this Acer monitor checks those boxes.
 It features a 10-point touchscreen display, which means you can use up to 10-fingers at the same time when using the display.
 We don’t know why you would use any more than two fingers, but hey, you do you.
 The Acer T272HL stretches 27 inches from edge to edge, making it one of the largest touchscreen monitors on our list.
 The large screen provides the space you need to put multiple windows or spreadsheets on the display at once, or it can provide the display space you want for a better gaming experience.
 And whether you are working or playing games on the T272HL, it is going to look sharp.
 The full 1920 x 1080 full HD resolution makes the content on the display look crisp, while the USB 3.0, VGA, DVI, and HDMI ports ensure you’ll be able to connect to just about any setup.

-Touchscreen monitors are not cheap, but the Asus VT168H provides an affordable option for a computer monitor with touchscreen capabilities.
+Touchscreen monitors are not cheap, but the Asus VT229H provides an affordable option for a 21.5-inch computer monitor with touchscreen capabilities.
 Asus has the same 10-point touchscreen technology as the Acer T272HL, to provide precise touchscreen responsiveness.
 Asus even goes an extra step, though, and provides flicker-free backlighting, and a blue light filter on the display to relieve eye fatigue that comes with starting at a computer screen all day.
 It’s a nice feature for a touchscreen monitor as inexpensive as this one.
 You are probably wondering what the tradeoffs are — and there are some.
-The 1366 x 768 resolution is not full HD, so the contents on your display won’t be as crisp as the Acer T272HL.
-Hardcore gamers might want to pass on this touchscreen monitor for the lack of full HD resolution alone.
+It’s even 1080p, so it will look as good as the Acer.

 At first glance, the Dell P2418HT looks a lot like the Asus VT168H, yet twice as expensive.
 But once you take notice of the high resolution touch display coupled with the way the screen slides and tilts on its stand, it makes you realize the versatility of this touchscreen monitor.
 The articulating stand can adjust in height, tilt, and can swivel.
 You can have it upright in a normal position or slide it down to the ground and essentially use it like a Surface Pro.
 The display is equally as versatile.
 It features a non-glare, anti-fingerprint screen, while being responsive and accurate with its 10-point touch capabilities.
 And like the Asus VT168H, the display gives your eyes a rest with its flicker-free Comfortview display.
 Even though it is soft on the eyes, the display still boasts full HD 1080p quality.